MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

 ## Adding style to the code component

-Developers and app makers can define their own **CSS** to represent their code components visually.
-CSSv allows the developers to describe the presentation of code components including style, colors, layouts, and fonts.
-The linear input component’s `init` method creates an input element and sets the class attribute to `linearslider`.
+Developers and app makers can define their own styling to represent their code components visually using CSS.
+CSS allows the developers to describe the presentation of code components including style, colors, layouts, and fonts.
+The linear input component’s [init](reference/control/init.md) method creates an input element and sets the class attribute to `linearslider`.
 The style for the `linearslider` class is defined in a separate `CSS` file.
 Additional component resources like `CSS` files can be included with the code component to support further customizations.

 1. Create a new `css` sub folder under the `TSLinearInputComponent` folder.
 2. Create a new `TS_LinearInputComponent.css` file inside the `css` sub folder.